Skip to main content

 Overview

-Bifrost’s routing capabilities offer granular control over how requests are directed to different AI models and providers.
-By configuring routing rules on a Virtual Key, you can enforce which providers and models are accessible, implement sophisticated load balancing strategies, create automatic fallbacks, and restrict access to specific provider API keys.
+Bifrost’s governance-based routing capabilities offer granular control over how requests are directed to different AI models and providers through Virtual Key configuration.
+By configuring routing rules on a Virtual Key, you can enforce which providers and models are accessible, implement weighted load balancing strategies, create automatic fallbacks, and restrict access to specific provider API keys.
 This powerful feature enables key use cases like:

 • Resilience & Failover: Automatically fall back to a secondary provider if the primary one fails.